Pocahontas Facts

 Haile has produced a readable and useful resource of 51 original Jamestown documents for the first decade.
 Paperback, 946 pages.

 Online sources: links to online sources are included below.
 Like much of the internet, these are subject to change.
-These links are not live as broken links that are bad for our site.
+These links are not live as broken links are bad for our site.
 They can be copied and pasted and put in your search bar.
 Alternatively, copy and paste the title of the book.

 Sources